Analysis | Tucker Carlson ties his vaccine fearmongering to a core Republican insecurity

 But this, as it turns out, was not the most misleading part of Carlson’s program that night.
 It was a sapling, crowded out by rhetoric centered on Carlson’s core competency: heightening the fear and anger of viewers.
 In this case, it was connecting his long-standing efforts to sow doubt about coronavirus vaccines and the government’s response to the pandemic to one of the most fundamental concerns of the political right: the decreased centrality of White Christians in American society.

 Carlson pointed to Pew Research Center data showing that decline, one he hinted was somehow related to Barack Obama’s time in office.
 Other polling, like the American National Election Studies survey collected around federal elections, show a longer decline, one that overlaps with the decline in the density of the White population in the United States.
-It was around the time that Obama was elected that the density of White Christians in the U.S. dropped to the 50 percent mark — a benchmark that explains some of the reaction to Obama’s presidency, even if it wasn’t the sole driver of that pushback.
+It was around the time that Obama was elected that the density of White Christians in the United States dropped to the 50 percent mark — a benchmark that explains some of the reaction to Obama’s presidency, even if it wasn’t the sole driver of that pushback.

 Recent polling, also from Pew, found that most Republicans think that being Christian is central to America’s national identity and that Christians face a lot of discrimination.
 It’s these concerns that Carlson is hoping to leverage.